 Multiple Field Searches:

-Searching in more than one field further restricts the results by combining the individual searches into an "AND" search.
+Searching in more than one field further restricts the results by combining the individual searches into a group of "AND" searches.
 Consider the two examples in the preceeding paragraph: this more restrictive search returns only records that 1) include tabula and nova in the Title field, and 2) also contains either ortelius or hondius in the Map-maker field.

 The image below shows a portion of the results from this search.